 You’ll note now that because you have 3 prizes, you have 3 chances of winning, so your chance of losing decreases to 197/200.

-Note on the formula: The actual formula for expected gain in probability and statistics is E(X)=∑X*P(X) (this is also one of the AP Statistics formulas).
+Note on the formula: The actual formula for expected gain is E(X)=∑X*P(X) (this is also one of the AP Statistics formulas).
 What this is saying (in English) is “The expected value is the sum of all the gains multiplied by their individual probabilities.”

 Use our online expected value calculator to calculate simple probabilities!